Drinking Water Safety

 The greatest risk of lead exposure is to infants, young children, and pregnant women.
 Studies have linked the effects of lead on the brain to lowered IQ and impaired school performance in children, increased behavior problems and juvenile delinquency, and increased childhood health problems such as speech and language delays, hearing problems, kidney damage, and more.
 Effects of lead poisoning can be life-long.

 No safe blood lead level in children has been identified.
 Lead exposure often occurs with no obvious symptoms.
-The City of Milwaukee Health Department advises parents and health care providers to follow the “3 before 3” guidance by testing children for elevated blood lead levels three times before the age of 3.
+The City of Milwaukee Health Department advises parents and health care providers to follow the “3 before 3” guidance, testing all Milwaukee children for elevated blood lead levels three times before the age of 3.
+Children under the age of 6 should be tested if they have no history of a blood lead test or are at higher risk for exposure.
+(See Lead Testing Recommendations) (See Guidelines for Clinicians)

 Families who may live in a high-risk home for lead in drinking water, are advised to follow the steps below to reduce risk of exposure.

 There are several easy things you can do to reduce your exposure to lead in drinking water.
-These actions are particularly important if pregnant or breastfeeding women, or children under the age of 6, live in your home.
+These actions are particularly important if women who may become pregnant, are pregnant, or breastfeeding women, or children under the age of 6, especially bottle-fed infants, live in your home.

-Use only cold water for cooking and drinking.
+Drink and cook with water from the cold water tap.
 Water from the hot water tap can dissolve more lead quicker than cold water.
 Boiling water will not reduce the amount of lead in your drinking or cooking water.
-You can also consider purchasing bottled water for drinking and cooking from a known lead-free source.
+You can also consider purchasing bottled water from a known lead-free source for drinking and cooking.
 You may also want to consider filling a clean container(s) with water from the flushed tap, and reserving this water for drinking, cooking, or other consumption.

 Inspect your faucet aerator.
 The aerator on the end of your faucet is a screen that can catch debris, including particles of lead.
 It is recommended to periodically remove the aerator and rinse out any debris.